fastexitlane/latex-boilerplate/README.md

 By default, the spellcheck job is allowed to fail.

 ### Building the PDF
-The CI pipeline will build `main.tex` (and everything included here) to PDF using `pdflatex`.
+The CI pipeline will build `main.tex` (and everything included here) to PDF using `xelatex`.
+It provides better handling of unicode characters and typesets special characters (like german umlauts) more precise.

-Build output is the file `main.pdf`, which can be downloaded from GitLab coordinator for two days (each pipeline run).
+The build output is generated to `main.pdf`, which can be downloaded from GitLab coordinator for two days (each pipeline run).

 **(!)** Please adapt the configuration to your own runner setup if neccessary.